 Astronomy Days, Raleigh (January 25-26)

-Create a rocket, play a Jeopardy-style game from the Raleigh Astronomy Club, and learn about constellations during the out-of-this-world fun!
+Create a rocket, play a Jeopardy-style game from the Raleigh Astronomy Club, and learn about constellations during the out-of-this-world and kid-friendly fun!

 This free event would make a great start or end to your weekend in Raleigh.